National Library of New Zealand: National Digital Heritage Archive

 Established in 2004, the National Digital Heritage Archive (NDHA) is a partnership between the National Library, Ex Libris and Sun Microsystems to develop a digital archive and preservation management system.
 A digital storehouse, the system ensures that websites, digital images, CDs, DVDs and other 'digitally born' and digitised items that make up the Library's growing digital heritage collections will, despite technical obsolescence, be preserved and remain accessible to researchers, students and library users now and in the future.

 Papers Past

 The Papers Past website, run by the National Library of New Zealand, provides free access to digitised newspapers, magazines, journals, letters, diaries, and parliamentary papers from the 19th and 20th centuries.
 It was launched in 2001.
-In 2014 it included an estimated 3.3 million digitised pages.
-Since 12 September 2024 a correctable text feature has been added, allowing users to correct automatically generated text.
+In 2014 it included an estimated 3.3 million digitised pages; 11 years later that had grown to 9,403,907.
+In 2024 a correctable text feature was added, allowing users to correct automatically generated text.